News

 Introduction to Virtual Reality

 Virtual reality lets us create environments fit for any simulated interaction.
-During this course, students learn how software applications and game engines are used to build immersive multisensory experiences.
+During this course, you will learn how software applications and game engines are used to build immersive multisensory experiences.

 Aalto University Summer School